Skip to main content

 • Interoperable: The framework allows other identity solutions (commercial and proprietary) to integrate and provide EUID tokens with their offerings.

-• Secure and encrypted data: EUID leverages multiple layers of security to protect user and other participant data.
+• Secure and encrypted data: EUID leverages multiple layers of security to help protect user and other participant data.

 • Consumer control: Consumers can opt out of EUID at any time through the Transparency and Control Portal.